XOP/css-codeguide/src/md/comments.md

 Comments have to be short, capacious and up-to-date.
 Avoid excessive (unnecessary) commenting.

 There are generally _two_ types of comments:
-- Structural comments (were briefly introduced in [previous chapter](#code-organization-within-a-file))
+- Structural comments - were briefly introduced in [previous chapter](#code-organization-within-a-file)
-- All other comments will be covered right away!
+- All other comments - will be covered right away!

 ### Structural comments

 :page_with_curl: **[Code follow-up](example/_component-1.scss)**

-These comments help to keep your CSS organized, consistent and way more readable.
+These comments help to keep your CSS (modules) organized, consistent and way more readable.
 Consider each inner level a deeper nested element or modifier - this metaphor helps to get the image.

 **Level 1** is typically a component / file title.